 Figure 5 - Analysis settings and message filtering mechanisms

 In the Analyzer Output window, you can navigate through the analyzer's warnings, mark messages as false positives, and add filters for messages.
-The message handling interface in the Standalone version is identical to that of the output window in the Visual Studio plug-in.
+The message handling interface in the Compiler Monitoring UI is identical to that of the output window in the Visual Studio plug-in.
 To see a detailed description of the message output window, see this documentation section.

-Although the built-in editor of the Standalone version does not provide a navigation and autocomplete system as powerful and comfortable as Microsoft Intellisence in the Visual Studio environment or other similar systems, Standalone still offers several search mechanisms that can simplify your work with the analysis results.
+Although the built-in editor of the Compiler Monitoring UI does not provide a navigation and autocomplete system as powerful and comfortable as Microsoft IntelliSense in the Visual Studio environment or other similar systems, Compiler Monitoring UI still offers several search mechanisms that can simplify your work with the analysis results.